pulibrary/oclcscriptshifter/README.md

 ## Running the 'Convert' macro

 Simply place the cursor in the field you would like to convert, then run the 'Convert' macro.
-A parallel field will be created below the current field with the converted text.
+A parallel field will be created with the converted text.
+(The fields will be reordered if needed so that the non-roman field appears before the romanized one.)
 Note that if the field being converted is a controlled heading, it will be temporarily uncontrolled while the converstion is being performed, then re-controlled afterwards.
-If the field was partially controlled, Connexion will pop up a dialog confirming whether a fully or partially controlled heading should be used.
+If the field was partially controlled, Connexion will pop up a dialog asking whether a fully or partially controlled heading should be used.

 ## Korean name conversion